schipp/higher_order_correlations_c2/README.md

 # Source effects in higher-order ambient seismic field correlations

-This repository contains all data products, metadata, and codes necessary to reproduce all figures of the manuscript "Source effects in higher-order ambient seismic field correlations" by Schippkus et al. (2025).
+This repository contains all data products, metadata, and codes necessary to reproduce all figures of the manuscript "Source effects in higher-order ambient seismic field correlations" by Schippkus et al., in review.

 ## Abstract